 - Brown the beef in the oven at 450° for 10 minutes, turn and brown 10 minutes longer on half sheet pans.
 In 2 quart measure, pour in meat juices, blend in tomato paste; stir in consomme and cognac, add water to make 48 ounces altogether.
 (If desired, you can use just 48 ounces of water and meat juices).
 Bring to a boil in microwave or heat in stockpot on stove.

 - Wash jars; keep warm until filling, in dishwasher, hot water or oven.
-Heat lids in hot water for 5-10 minutes until ready to use.
-DO NOT BOIL LIDS.
+Prepare lids according to manufacturers instructions.

-Equipment: Half sheet pan, stock pot or 2 quart measure for broth, chopping board, pressure canner, 13 x 9" pan with paper towel for jar filling, jars, lids and rings, funnel, lid magnet, jar lifter, plastic knife, small saucepan for lids, clean towels, stock pot to keep jars warm if necessary.
+Equipment: Half sheet pan, stock pot or 2 quart measure for broth, chopping board, pressure canner, 13 x 9" pan with paper towel for jar filling, jars, lids and rings, funnel, lid magnet, jar lifter, plastic knife, clean towels, stock pot to keep jars warm if necessary.

 BEFORE SERVING: Boil uncovered 10 minutes.
 Use for any recipe calling for cooked beef.